li199603/easy_gaussian_splatting/README.md

 python launch_viewer.py -p path_to_training_output -i selected_iterations
 ```
 This viewer allows you to view the scene being constructed while training.
 Using the ```--view_online``` in running train.py.
+The viewer supports exporting rendered videos.
+You need to first add some cameras and set the parameters of the exported video.
+After clicking the 'export' button, the viewer will use cameras you added to interpolate multiple camera poses.
+Then it render multiple frames about these poses to synthesize the video.